transdigiware/blockchain/security.md

 ### Membership Service Providers (MSPs)
 {: #ibp-security-ibp-msp}

 Whereas Certificate Authorities generate the certificates that represent identities, turning these identities into roles in the {{site.data.keyword.blockchainfull_notm}} Platform is done through the creation of Membership Service Providers (MSPs) in the console.
 These MSPs, which structurally are comprised of folders containing certificates, are used to represent organizations on the network.
 Every organization will have one and only one MSP and will always contain at least one **admincert** that identifies an administrator of the organization.
 When an MSP is associated with a peer, for example, it denotes that the peer belongs to that organization.
 Later on in the flow for creating a peer (or any node), this same administrator identity can be used to serve as the administrator of the peer as well.
 In order to perform some actions on a node, an administrator role is required.
-For example, to be able to install a smart contract on a peer, your public key must exist in the 'admincerts' folder of the peer's organization MSP, which therefore makes you an administrator of the peer organization.
+For example, to be able to install a smart contract on a peer, your public key must exist in the `admincerts` folder of the peer's organization MSP, which therefore makes you an administrator of the peer organization.

 MSPs also identify the root CA that generated the certificates for the organization and any other roles beyond administrator that are associated with the organization (for example, members of a sub-organizational group), as well as setting the basis for defining access privileges in the context of a network and channel (e.g., channel admins, readers, writers).